Brooklyn Bridge - Fulton Ferry Historic District Walking Tour

 Meet at the northeast corner of Chambers St. & Centre St. (#1 Center St.)

-Guided by Alfred Pommer, a college graduate, an informative native New Yorker and a Licensed New York City guide, Interested in a Private Walking Tour" ?
+Guided by Alfred Pommer, a college graduate,an author, an informative native New Yorker and a Licensed New York City guide, Interested in a Private Walking Tour" ?

 Call: (212) 979-2388 for details www.nycwalk.com